Woman charged after allegedly breaking kitten's neck

-HOUSTON, Texas --A Clear Lake woman has been charged with animal cruelty after authorities say she snapped a kitten's neck, killing it.
+HOUSTON, Texas --A Texas woman has been charged with animal cruelty after authorities say she snapped a kitten's neck, killing it.

 Kimberly Anne Burnam, 48, allegedly snapped her kitten's neck on Sept.18, 2017, because she could not afford medical treatment for the animal.

-Court documents stated that Burnam brought her kitten to the Advanced Pet Care of Clear Lake located in the 15000 block of Old Galveston Road for medical care.
+Court documents stated that Burnam brought her kitten to a veterinarian for medical care.

 The clinic staff reportedly noticed the kitten's intestines protruding from his anus and told Burnam that the kitten would need to be euthanized.